BosqueLanguage/BosqueCore/docs/language/expressions.md

 }
 entity Baz provides Bar {
     field h: Nat;
+    field i: Bool;
 }
-Baz{3i, 4n} %%constructs a Baz where field g has value 3i and field h has value 4n
+Baz{3i, 4n, true} %%constructs a Baz where field g has value 3i, field h has value 4n, and field i has value true

+Baz{g = 3i, h = 4n, i = true} %%constructs a Baz with the same values as above but with named fields instead of positional fields
+Baz{3i, i = false, h = 4n} %%constructs same Baz as above using mixed named and positional fields Baz{_, 4n, true, g = 3i} %%constructs a Baz with the same values but skips the first field (using the `_` placeholder) and later specifies the field value with a named parameter

 concept Named {
     field name: String;